kwstanths/vviewer/README.md

 ![Alt text](images/6.png?raw=true)

-### Bugs
+## Known issues
-* If a render fails with error -2, render the scene with a smaller batch size.
-Needs to restart the application after such a crash
+* If a render fails with Device Lost, restart the application and render the scene with a smaller batch size
+* Given the use of Vulkan Uniform Buffer objects, there are certain limits that impact scene building.
+These are:
+    * Maximum number scene nodes: 1024
+    * Maximum number of materials: 200
+    * Maximum number of textures: 500
+    * Maximum number of unique lights: 200
+    * Maximum number of light instances in a scene: 1024
+    * Maximum number of light instances in a scene [Path Tracing]: 200